Who is Jesus Christ?

 God comes to us through Christ

-When we meet Jesus, we meet God.
-Jesus says, "If you knew me, you also knew the Father" (John 8,19).
+When we encounter Jesus, we encounter God.
+Jesus says: “If you knew me, you would know the Father also.”
+(Joh 8,19).

 Jesus Christ is the creator and sustainer of all things

-Regarding “the Word,” John tells us that “It was with God in the beginning.
-All things are made by the same, and without the same nothing that is made is made” (John 1,2-3).
+Regarding “the Word,” John explains to us that “it was with God in the beginning.
+Through it all things were made, and without it nothing was made that has been made.”
+(Joh 1,2-3).

 The Jewish leaders did not understand his divine nature.
-Jesus told them, "I came forth from God" and "before Abraham came into existence, I am" (John 8,42.58).
-The "I AM" referred to the name God used for Himself when He spoke to Moses (2.
-Mose 3,14), and subsequently the Pharisees and teachers of the law sought to stone him for blasphemy because he claimed to be divine (John 8,59).
+Jesus told them: “I came from God” and “before Abraham was, I was” (Joh 8,42.58).
+The “I AM” referred to the name God used for himself when he spoke to Moses.
+(2Mo 3,14)And as a result, the Pharisees and teachers of the law sought to stone him for blasphemy, because he claimed to be divine.
+(Joh 8,59).

 Jesus is the Son of God

-This was the central passage in the preaching of the apostles as they spread the good news of salvation in Christ.
-Note the Acts of the Apostles 9,20, where it says of Saul before he became known as Paul: “And immediately he preached in the synagogues about Jesus, that this is the Son of God.” the resurrection of the dead (Romans 1,4).
+This was the central section in the apostles' preaching as they spread the good news of salvation in Christ.
+Note Apostelgeschichte 9,20, where it says of Saul, before he became known as Paul: “And immediately he preached in the synagogues about Jesus, that he was the Son of God.”
+Jesus was “appointed Son of God by the Spirit of holiness, with power through the resurrection from the dead.”
+(Röm 1,4).

 Jesus is Lord and King

-At the birth of Christ, the angel proclaimed the following message to the shepherds: "Today a Savior has been born to you, who is Christ the Lord in the city of David" (Luke 2,11).
+At the birth of Christ, the angel announced the following message to the shepherds: “For to you is born this day in the city of David a Savior, who is Christ the Lord.”
+(Lk 2,11).

-The term Lord indicates sovereignty over all aspects of the believer's faith and spiritual life.
-Revelation 19,16 reminds us that the Word of God, Jesus Christ,
+The title "Lord" suggests sovereignty over all aspects of the believer's faith and spiritual life.
+Offenbarung 19,16 reminds us that the Word of God, Jesus Christ,

 "King of kings and Lord of lords"